alisa-test/self_replicating_github_app/README.md

 You can enable automatic deploys and then click **Deploy Branch**.
 The build process will start...

-If the build fails, you have a [troubleshooting](Troubleshooting) section below at your disposal.
+If the build fails, you have a Troubleshooting section below at your disposal.

 By the way, your app already has its own URL!
 You can get it in the **Settings** pane from the **Domains** section.